floooh/floooh.github.io/_drafts/2025-03-03-sokol-gfx-compute-update.md

 layout(local_size_x=X, local_size_y=Y, local_size_z=Z) in;
 ```

-...if you're used to HLSL, this is the same as `[numthreads(X,Y,~)]`, or in WGSL
+...if you're used to HLSL, this is the same as `[numthreads(X,Y,Z)]`, or in WGSL
 `@workgroup_size(X,Y,Z)`.
 On Metal this is called `threadsPerThreadGroup` and
-is **not** defined in the shader code, but on the CPU side when issueing a dispatch
+is **not** defined in the shader code, but on the CPU side when issuing a dispatch
 call (this is another case where sokol-shdc comes in handy, since it extracts
 the workgroup size from the GLSL shader and passes it on to sokol-gfx as
 `sg_shader_desc.mtl_threads_per_threadgroup`).

 Other then that you mainly need to be aware that your compute shader code must
-be thread safe, your shader code has random write access into storage buffers
+be thread safe because compute shaders have random write access into storage buffers
-but the GPU is spawning many invocations of your shader function to run in
+and the GPU is spawning many invocations of your shader running in parallel.
-parallel.

 ## On the CPU side